-Ideal beauty among some of cattle-raising kingdoms of central Africa was, as discussed here, based on young girls and women consuming enormous quantities of milk.
-Here are several other examples from the same area.
-Both of these examples come from small kingdoms on northern Uganda, where today obesity is no longer considered a badge of beauty and wealth.
+Ideal beauty among some of the cattle-raising kingdoms of central Africa was, as discussed here, based on young girls and women consuming enormous quantities of milk.
+Below are several other examples from the same area.
+Both of the following examples come from small kingdoms in northern Uganda, where today obesity is no longer considered a badge of beauty and wealth.

 In some parts of west Africa, however, obesity of young girls is still considered a necessity, and mothers will force-feed their daughters to obtain plumpness.

 The following From: Speke, John Henning – The Discovery of the Source of the Nile, 1863